 When you think of artistic pursuits, you’d probably imagine painting, illustrating, and sculpting sooner than mapmaking.

 And yet, cartography is undeniably an artform.
-Consider the famed 1933 work of Harry Beck: a visually distinct, highly recognizable creation that has garnered countless fans, inspired artists around the world, is on display in a museum… and happens to be a map; in this case, a map of London’s iconic Tube network.
+Consider the famed 1933 work of Harry Beck: a visually distinct, highly recognizable creation that has garnered countless fans, inspired artists around the world, is on display in a museum… And happens to be a map of London’s iconic Tube network.

 Simply put, maps aren’t just a product of research.
 They may serve a utilitarian purpose, but to achieve this, a considerable amount of creativity and design flair is crucial – something that’s true of the maps of centuries past, and those of today.